 As well as providing a collaborative, open-access space for discussion of historical research and inquiry and its relationship to the present-day, History‘s online extension also seeks to make the latest historical research accessible to those teaching and studying history in schools.
 Supported by the Historical Association, we share their belief that the study of history should be accessible to all people in all levels and forms of study, both within and beyond the formal academy.

 Hannah Parker is a historian of the Soviet Union, working with letters from women to Soviet authorities in the interwar period to examine themes of gender, emotions, work and motherhood.
 She is currently preparing an interdisciplinary edited collection which explores gender, emotions and socio-political change.
 Hannah is an Honorary Research Fellow at the University of Sheffield, where she completed her doctorate in 2018, and where she continues to teach.
-She is also Editorial Fellow at History, and is happy to discuss pitches to the website at hannahelizparker[at]gmail.com.
+Until August 2020, she was also 2019-20 Editorial Fellow at History.
+Current queries can be sent to our new Editorial Fellow Laura Doak, at Laura.Doak[at]glasgow.ac.uk.

 Jennifer Bishop took her BA in History at the University of Leeds before moving to Newnham College, Cambridge, where she studied for MPhil and PhD degrees in early modern history.
 She was awarded a Research Fellowship at Sidney Sussex College, Cambridge in 2014, and has recently worked as a teaching fellow at King’s College, London.
 Jennifer specialises in the social history of early modern England, and is currently working on several forthcoming projects.
 These include an article on silver-mining and colonialism in 16th century Ireland; and an interdisciplinary volume on Teaching and learning in early modernity.